Emmanuel-chukwudi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This will write a script that prints every other line from the input, starting with the first line
+This will write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result